 - American Academy of Ophthalmology

 Member Dr. Mulhern joined Lawrence Eye Care in August 2014.
 He received his Bachelor of Science in biochemistry from the University of Kansas and his medical degree and PhD from the University of Nebraska Medical Center where he also completed his internship in internal medicine.
 He completed his residency in ophthalmology at the University of Wisconsin Hospitals and Clinics in Madison.
 Dr. Mulhern specializes in cataract surgery, laser procedures, diabetes management, glaucoma, diagnosis and treatment of diseases of the eye and routine eye care.

 Dr. Lange has served the Lawrence community as an ophthalmologist for over 20 years and joined Lawrence Eye Care in 1994.
 She received her medical degree from the University of Missouri at KC and completed her internship at St. Luke's Hospital in Kansas City and her residency in ophthalmology at the University of Missouri at Columbia.
 Dr. Lange specializes in cataract surgery and is certified with the new LenSx laser for cataract surgery.
 She also specializes in other laser procedures, glaucoma, diabetes management, routine eye care, and diagnosis and treatment of diseases of the eye.

-The mission of Lawrence Eye Care Associates, P.A. is to provide the highest quality eye care resulting in the best patient outcomes with an emphasis on staff learning, integrity, compassion, service, and respect.
+To provide the highest quality eye care, resulting in the best patient outcomes with an emphasis on staff learning, integrity, compassion, service, and respect.